Sky Free

-Warner Bros.
-Discovery New Zealand is a subsidiary of Warner Bros.
-Discovery that operates several television channels in New Zealand.
-It operates five national free-to-air television channels, eight pay-TV channels on Sky and the Newshub service.
+Sky Free Limited is a subsidiary of Sky Network Television that operates five national free-to-air television channels and the ad-supported streaming television service, ThreeNow in New Zealand.

-It was formerly known as MediaWorks TV and operated as a subsidiary of MediaWorks New Zealand between 2004 to 2020.
+The subsidiary company was formed in 2013 as MediaWorks TV Limited, a division of MediaWorks New Zealand and successor to TVWorks (1990–2013).

 In 2019, MediaWorks announced that they were selling their television operations.
-In September 2020, Discovery, Inc. purchased MediaWorks TV with the acquisition being finalized on 1 December 2020.
-The subsidiary was subsequently rebranded as Discovery New Zealand.
+In September 2020, Discovery, Inc. purchased MediaWorks TV with the acquisition being finalised on 1 December 2020.
+The subsidiary was subsequently rebranded as Discovery New Zealand, and the company was renamed to Discovery NZ Limited.
+In late July 2025, Warner Bros.
+Discovery announced it would exit New Zealand and sell its assets to Sky TV, effective 1 August 2025.
+Sky TV also confirmed that Discovery NZ would be rebranded as Sky Free for trademarking reasons.